Azure-Samples/TechSummit-Switzerland-Easter-Egg/Doc/03a-blob-function.md

     6.3.
 Upload a picture with a smiling face.
 At this point, the verification Function should be called with the corresponding parameters but it will return an error message (saying that the submission is invalid because all fields are not filled), because your Functions were not published to Azure yet.
 At this point, you can tell that the test is successful.

-7. When the code is done running, in the Azure Portal, you can always go back to `techsummiteastereggstore - Blobs` in the breadcrumb bar on top of the portal window.
+7. When the code is done running, in the Azure Portal, you can always go back to `techsummiteastereggstore - Blobs` in the breadcrumb bar on top of the portal window (or what you named your storage account).

 8. Press the `Refresh` button if needed.
 You should now see the blob container named `tech-summit-result`.
 Click on this blob container, and notice the presence of a blob named after the file that you just uploaded, with the `.txt` extension.
 This shows that the method call was successful.